Am I Ready for Promotion? A Self-Assessment Guide for Engineers

 - Peer feedback that speaks to next-level behaviors?

 If you can't articulate your case clearly, neither can your manager when they advocate for you in calibration.
+Calibration meetings are often brief — a manager who has specific data points for you wins the room faster than one who offers general praise.

 Signs You Might Not Be Ready Yet